tokensmith/otter/hello-world/README.md

 # hello world
-This is an example web application that uses otter.
-It is used to execute integration tests with otter.
+This is an example web application that uses all of otter's features.
+It is used to execute integration tests against Otter.

 It demonstrates:
  - CSRF